tblume1992/ThymeBoost/README.md

 Instead of iterating through and choosing the best parameters we could also just ensemble them into a simple average of every parameter setting.

-Everything from the optimizer hold for ensemble as well, except now we just call the ensemble method.
+Everything stated about the optimizer holds for ensemble as well, except now we just call the ensemble method.

 ```
-boosted_model = ThymeBoost(
+boosted_model = tb.ThymeBoost(
                            approximate_splits=True,
                            verbose=0,
                            cost_penalty=.001,